Wilhelmsen insights

 Taking advantage of PMS capabilities implies, that it can identify and tackle matters before they grow and become a high cost in repairs creating excessive problems.
 Among other advantages, PMS provides the best information on ship material inventories thus, allowing proper planning for projects that involve equipment upgrade or replacement.
 To wrap up, this function is made up of two areas: preventive and remedial works which are essential in the CVFM to protect sea voyages, ensure we operate efficiently and safely as well as maintain the shipping standards.

-If you have any questions or would like more information about our PMS services, please contact us.
+Please contact us if you have any questions or would like to know more information about our PMS services.